Wander Franco Player Props: Rays vs. Mariners

-On Saturday, Wander Franco (batting .195 in his past 10 games) and the Tampa Bay Rays play the Seattle Mariners, whose starting pitcher will be George Kirby.
-First pitch is at 7:15 PM ET.
+Wander Franco -- .225 average over his past 10 games -- will be in action for the Tampa Bay Rays against the Seattle Mariners, with Luis Castillo on the hill, on July 2 at 4:10 PM ET.

-He collected two extra-base hits in his most recent appearance (2-for-6 with a double, a triple and two RBI) against the Mariners.
+In his most recent game, he racked up two extra-base hits (2-for-6 with a double, a triple and two RBI) against the Mariners.

 Wander Franco Game Info & Props vs. the Mariners